roam-unofficial/roam-toolkit/README.md

 </div>

-This project containes a minimal setup for a performant web extension.
+This project containes a minimal setup for developing a performant and well structured web extension.
 The extension contains a demonstration counter that is displayed on the popup and options pages as well as any open tab.

 ## Good to know before using:
 * [Typescript](https://www.typescriptlang.org/)